SQL Basics for Smart People

 Just for grins, I took this for a test run using SQLiteStudio.
 Here's the load script so you don't have to type all that data in yourself:

-(Note to self: I changed the metadata on this particular object in the S3 bucket to set Content-type
+(Note to self: I changed the metadata on this particular object in the S3 bucket to set Content-type to

-.
+text/plain.
 There's probably a wildcard way to do it, but it might need to be done after a sync?)

 3 The four SQL verbs